-The Central Library has a number of special collections of historical interest originating from the College's department and medical schools.
+The Abdus Salam Library has a number of special collections of historical interest originating from the College's department and medical schools.
 They include both early printed books (pre-1850) and later publications.
 Search the collections using Library Search.

 To request an item complete the special collections request form.
 You may request a maximum of 4 items at one time.
 Library staff will collect items from storage and email you when they are available for consultation.
 There is no collection service at weekends.

 If you are not a member of the library you will need to complete our online library membership application form before consulting the item.